The-Yorick-Touch/demos/README.md

   - [Portfolio Site](#portfolio-site)

-I would have liked to provide further recent examples to demonstrate my experience with WordPress.
+I would have liked to provide further code examples to demonstrate my experience with WordPress.
 I have done extensive work on custom plugins, themes, and blocks, including WooCommerce and eCommerce flow.
 Unfortunately, the work is proprietary and I do not have permission to share it.

 ## Proprietary examples with descriptions: